StormFireFox1/Refuge/content/fixed/contact.md

 categories = ["Meta"]
 +++

-So, you'd like to keep in touch with me?
+So, you'd like to get in touch with me?
 Yay, new friend!
-Ok, uhh...

-I have a [Twitter](https://twitter.com/Storm_FireFox1) account, so I guess that's one.
+I have a [Twitter](https://twitter.com/Storm_FireFox1) account, so I guess that's one place to try and reach me.
+I also have an [e-mail](mailto:matei@gard.us) that I respond to way more frequently, so there's that, too.

-I also have an [e-mail](mailto:matei@gard.us), so that's one as well.
+If you're a security nut, you can use [this](/public/doc/storm_firefox1.asc) GPG public key.
+(ID `2FB5275E`, Fingerprint `7A3C 6089 D16D AE3C B901  4936 5B45 E5FF 2FB5 275E`) You could also

-If you're a security nut, I guess you could use [this](/public/doc/storm_firefox1.asc) GPG public key.
-(ID `2FB5275E`, Fingerprint `7A3C 6089 D16D AE3C B901  4936 5B45 E5FF 2FB5 275E`) You could also get the public key from the GPG keyservers, just use the ID above.
+get the public key from the GPG key servers, just use the ID above.

-Other than that, I'm sure I'll add what more I have as time goes by.
-If you want my phone number, just e-mail me.
+These are the best ways to reach me.
+I'll add more contact methods as time goes by.